CopernicaMarketingSoftware/Documentation/SMTPeter/log-dmarc.md

 # DMARC logfiles

-The dmarc logfiles have information about which dmarc reports are available for your account.
-The available information in the log files is:
+Log files with the prefix "dmarc" hold information about which dmarc reports are available for your account.
+You can download the content of these files in CSV format using the [REST logfiles API](rest-logfiles).
+These log files contain the following data in the respective order:

-* time
-* organization name
-* email
-* report id
-* begin
-* end
-* domain
-* sending domain
-* filename

-This information can be obtained by [downloading](rest-logfiles) a DMARC log file.
-With this information you can [download](rest-dmarc) the actual DMARC report.

-## the dmarc csv log file
-A [downloaded](rest-logfiles) dmarc log file has the CSV format and contains the following data in the respective order:

 | Data                | Description                                                          |
 | ------------------- | -------------------------------------------------------------------- |